 - Volunteer support / team volunteer grants

-Of course all companies claim they donate to nonprofit organizations, but which do the best job of supporting nonprofit organizations?
+Many companies claim to donate to nonprofits, but which do the best job of supporting these organizations?

 Bank of America

-Bank of America is just one of many financial services companies that match employee donations nonprofits.
+Bank of America is one of many financial services companies that matches employee donations to nonprofits.
 Every Bank of America employee is eligible to request up to $5,000 per year in matching gift funds to nearly any organization.

-One of the nice features of Bank of America’s matching gift program is that the company will match donations made to nonprofit organizations up until March 15th of the following year.
-That means you have plenty of time to make a last minute end of year appeal or start of year appeal to remind their donor base to submit match requests.
+One of the nicer features of Bank of America’s matching gift program is that the company will match donations made to nonprofit organizations up until March 15th of the following year.
+That means Bank of America has plenty of time to make a last minute end of year appeal or start of year appeal to remind its donor base to submit match requests.

-One of the highlights of Google’s match program is that the company not only matches personal donations to nonprofit organizations, but also matches funds employees personally raise for a charitable event which they actively participate in (ex. walks, marathons, bike rides, etc.)
+One of the highlights of Google’s match program is that the company not only matches personal donations to nonprofit organizations, but also matches funds employees personally raise for charitable events that they actively participate in (ex. walks, marathons, bike rides, etc.).

 Did you know GE was the first company to institute a matching gift program for employees?
-Ever since 1954, GE has been known as one of the top companies that donates to nonprofits.
+Since 1954, GE has been known as one of the top companies that donates to nonprofits.